-The Company's real property interests typically consist of leasehold interests or fee simple interests, acquired either through an up-front payment or on an installment basis from property owners who have leased their property to companies that own telecommunications infrastructure assets.
-The agreements that provide for the leasehold interests typically are easement agreements or similar arrangements, which have stated terms up to 99 years and provide the Company with certain beneficial rights, but not obligations, with respect to the underlying Tenant Leases.
-The beneficial rights acquired include, principally, the right to receive the rental income related to the lease with the in-place tenant, and in certain circumstances, additional rents.
-In most cases, the stated term of the leasehold interest is longer than the remaining term of the lease with the in-place tenant, which provides the Company with the right and opportunity for renewals and extensions.
+The Company's real property interests typically consist of leasehold interests or fee simple interests, acquired either through an upfront payment or on an installment basis from property owners who have leased their property to companies that own telecommunications infrastructure assets.
+The agreements that provide for the leasehold interests typically are easement agreements or similar arrangements, which provide the Company with certain beneficial rights, but not obligations, with respect to the underlying Tenant Leases.
+The beneficial rights acquired principally include the right to receive the rental income related to the lease with the in-place tenant, and in certain circumstances, additional rents.
+In most cases, the stated term of the leasehold interest is longer than the remaining term of the Tenant Lease, which provides the Company with the right and opportunity for renewals and extensions.
 In cases in which the Company acquires a leasehold interest, the Company is both a lessor and a lessee.
 Although the Company has the rights under the acquired leasehold interests over the duration of the entire term, the underlying tenant, in most cases, can terminate their lease acquired by the Company within a short time frame (30- to 180-day notice) without penalty.
 Similarly, when the Company acquires a fee simple interest, the beneficial rights associated with the in-place Tenant Leases are acquired and the Company owns the property underlying or containing the telecommunication infrastructure assets.